michaelLobman/direction-home-front-end/README.md

 ## Usage

-With four unique pages, ~~No~~ Direction Home gives users a bit of every.
-On the "Home" page, watch as every five seconds a new curated Dylan lyric appears in the Lyric Window.
+With four unique pages, ~~No~~ Direction Home gives Dylan fans a place to celebrate his music and share experiences with one another.

+On the "Home" page, watch as every five seconds a new curated Dylan lyric appears in the Lyric Window:

 ![Home Page](./images/awful-truth.png)